 - A chance to place into higher level classes, saving time and money to pursue a college degree!

 For additional information about EDGE, please email or call (760) 636-7970.

 EOPS & CARE

-The Extended Opportunity Programs & Services (EOPS) program is a State-funded program designed to provide academic counseling and financial support to students who are from educationally and financially disadvantaged backgrounds.
-EOPS promotes student success with priority one registration, enrollment assistance, educational planning, and assistance with the cost of required textbooks.
-Participation in this program is limited to California residents who are eligible to receive the Board of Governors (BOG) Waiver A or B, are in good academic standing, are enrolled full-time (12 units per semester), and have an educational disadvantage.
+The Extended Opportunity Programs & Services (EOPS) program is a State-funded program designed to provide "Over and Above" support services to students who are from educationally and financially disadvantaged backgrounds.
+EOPS promotes student success with priority one registration, educational planning, progress monitoring, and assistance with the cost of required textbooks.
+Participation in this program is limited to California residents who are eligible to receive the Board of Governors (BOG) Enrollment Fee Waiver A or B, are in good academic standing, are enrolled full-time, and have an educational disadvantage.

-EOPS students who are single, head of household CalWORKs recipients may also be eligible to participate in the Cooperative Agencies Resources for Education (CARE) program.
-CARE provides specialized counseling and workshops for single parents, as well as gas cards and financial assistance with child care expenses.
+EOPS students who are single, head of household, CalWORKs/TANF recipients may also be eligible to participate in the Cooperative Agencies Resources for Education (CARE) program.
+CARE provides specialized counseling and workshops, as well as transportation services and financial assistance with child care expenses.

 For additional information about the EOPS and CARE programs, please visit the EOPS/CARE office located on the second floor of the Cravens Student Services Center or call (760) 773-2539.